 - Produced at Wild Turkey Distillery and bottled and/or initially available for sale within the same calendar year.
 That means no “dusties” or bottles from previous years.

-- Private single barrels, independent bottlings, and Campari Whiskey Baron releases are all potential selections (so long as they’re confirmed as Wild Turkey distilled and aged).
+- Private single barrels, independent bottlings, and Campari Whiskey Baron releases are all potential selections (so long as they’re confirmed as Wild Turkey produced).

-- While some whiskeys are eligible for multiple categories, each category will have a single unique winner.
+- While some whiskeys are eligible for multiple categories, each category will have an exclusive winner.
 In other words, you won’t find a particular whiskey winning multiple categories.